Photo by Jess deLaski

 To Book Hickory Grove call us at 703 598-0221

-We are providing the music for this free outdoor event next to the Freeman Store and Museum located at 131 Church Street, Vienna, VA.
-“The Little Library” is the Town of Vienna’s original library.
-Bev and Jack will again be joined on stage by Larry Tapper (Harmonica) and Dave Sargent (Bass Guitar).
+We provided the music for the October 14 Little Library 120th Anniversary Celebration next to the Freeman Store and Museum in Vienna, VA.
+“The Little Library” is the Town of Vienna’s original library — a tiny one room building constructed in 1897.
+This sunny afternoon included games for children and adults, souvenirs, refreshments, and remarks by local dignitaries.
+Bev and Jack were joined on by Larry Tapper (Harmonica) and Dave Sargent (Bass Guitar).

-We want to thank all who came out to see our Friday (June 23) concert on the Vienna, Va Town Green.
+It was wonderful seeing neighbors and friends at our June Concert on the Town Green in Vienna, VA.
 Our dear friends Mike and Plum from Richmond, Va captured a snippet of the evening on their iPhone:

 Here we are playing “Blue Skies and Teardrops” with Larry Tapper on Harmonica.

 And here we are playing “Dark Hollow” at the Walker Nature Center Spring Festival in Reston.

 Our stage was the porch of a cabin located on a lovely lawn and garden.
 That is Larry Tapper playing harmonica and Ralph Gordon playing bass.